Our White Papers

 Explaining Open Innovation Challenges: Why they can work for you

 In this paper, we will share key insights and methods that really deliver, when running open innovation programmes.
-What will become clear when reading this paper, is that the Challenge model of innovation is our model of choice, over any other.
-Our breadth of experience in this arena and our key findings will hopefully demonstrate its value to you, too.
+What will become clear is that the Challenge Model of innovation is our model of choice, over any other.
+Our breadth of experience in this arena and our key findings will hopefully demonstrate its value to you.
 Simply put, running an open innovation challenge is highly effective in supporting and fostering a culture of innovation.

 In recent years, there has been an explosion of different techniques companies are adopting to ‘innovate’.
 It’s the weapon of choice for businesses, trying to increase value, defend their market share, distinguish their brand and generate growth.
 However, in the midst of this explosion it has become clear that some models, ideas and theories work better than others.
 Innovation is about figuring out new solutions, it means exploring lots of routes, quickly.
 It works best with lots of input, from lots of sources.